 Bylaws and Faith & Practice

-This committee has three teams working on 1.
+This committee has three teams working on or providing oversight for 1.
 Articles of Incorporation, 2.
 Bylaws, and 3.
 Faith and Practice documents for Sierra-Cascades Yearly Meeting of Friends.
-The committee plans to present draft Articles of Incorporation at our next large-group gathering in Eugene on October 7, 2017.
 Our collective direction to the Bylaws and Faith & Practice Committee is that we would like to be a yearly meeting with a Faith & Practice as a living document, which is descriptive, aspirational, and procedural, leading us toward wholeness and reconciliation.

 Equity & Inclusion

 This committee, empowered to act for equity and inclusion, encourages Friends across Sierra-Cascades Yearly Meeting to prayerfully reflect on the following queries: